Ukraine crisis: How successful were India's repatriation efforts? | DW | 11.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-India has repatriated some 18,000 people fleeing Ukraine, completing Operation Ganga.
-While some have praised the government's actions, others say efforts were not enough.
+India has repatriated some 18,000 people fleeing the war in Ukraine, completing Operation Ganga.
+While some have praised the government's actions, others have said the efforts were not enough.

 India has completed the final leg of its Operation Ganga rescue mission for Indians stranded in war-torn Ukraine.